• Home /

 How to pronounce it: “PEE-eye-TEE-eye”

-PITI refers to the total monthly cost of a mortgage.
+PITI is the total monthly cost of a mortgage, including:

-A home buyer’s PITI should agree with their monthly budget for housing.
+A home buyer’s PITI should fit their housing budget.

 USDA: United States Department of Agriculture